2025 anti-corruption protests in Ukraine: Protests

 On 22 July 2025, protesters gathered near the Ivan Franko Drama Theater after an appeal to "ordinary concerned citizens" by Dmytro Koziatynskyi, a war veteran.

 According to estimates by Ukrainska Pravda and Hromadske, hundreds of people gathered in the capital city of Kyiv, while UNIAN reported there were a thousand people present.
-Protesters also gathered in Kharkiv (the second largest city in Ukraine), Lviv (the largest city in western Ukraine), Dnipro, and Odesa.
+Protesters also gathered in other cities, including the second largest Ukrainian city Kharkiv, the largest city in western Ukraine Lviv, Dnipro, and Odesa.
+List of cities where protests occurred:

 Protesters shouted "hands off NABU" and "shame," and criticized Zelenskyy and his administration.
 The protesters stated that the bill would destroy Ukrainian anti-corruption processes and institutions aimed at reducing corruption in government institutions.
 People began leaving as the midnight curfew began.

 The demonstrators consisted largely of young people, who had been inspired by the Euromaidan protests but had not themselves participated.

 Protests were still ongoing on 30 July, the day before parliament was scheduled to vote on a new bill to reverse Bill No. 12414.